Cultural Business

 Download the Call to see a detailed list of training dates.

 Please note: Throughout the programme there are a series of expert speakers.
 Some will be in normal programme time others will be outside of the programme times as drop-in sessions.
 While attendance at drop-in sessions is not mandatory, it may offer additional benefit.
+Further information will be circulated in advance of course commencement.

 How to Apply